ArunaBalavijay/os-tutorial/02-bootsector-print/README.md

-Generally, when we say that a CPU is 16-bit, we mean that its instructions can work with a maximum of 16-bits at once, for example: a 16-bit CPU will have a particular instruction that can add two 16-bit numbers together in one CPU cycle; if it was necessary for a process to add together two 32-bit numbers, then it would take more cycles, that make use of 16-bit addition.
+Generally, when we say that a CPU is 16-bit, we mean that its instructions can work with a maximum of 16-bits at once, for example: a 16-bit CPU will have a particular instruction that can add two 16-bit (2 bytes) numbers together in one CPU cycle; if it was necessary for a process to add together two 32-bit numbers, then it would take more cycles, that make use of 16-bit addition.